 Seeds do not need food to sprout.
 However, once your seedlings start growing, they’ll need some extra food.

-Avoid the need to replant in another mix – and therefore risk transplant stress – by adding a small amount of cow or sheep manure to your mix.
+Avoid the need to replant in another mix – and therefore risk transplant stress – by adding a small amount of worm castings (ideally) or cow or sheep manure to your mix.